carbon-language/carbon-lang/docs/project/goals.md

 **Excellent ergonomics.** Human capabilities and limitations in the domains of perception, memory, reasoning, and decision-making affect interactions between humans and systems.
-Ergonomic language design takes human factors into account to increase productivity and comfort, reduces errors and fatigue, making Carbon more suitable for humans to use.
+Ergonomic language design takes human factors into account to increase productivity and comfort, and reduce errors and fatigue, making Carbon more suitable for humans to use.
 We can also say that ergonomic designs are accessible to humans.
 "Readability" is a related, but a more focused concept, connected to only the process of reading code.
 "Ergonomics" covers all